DagilisLab/DagilisLab/index.md

 {% capture text %}

 The lab is currently working on projects investigating population genetics of pathogenic fungi, the co-evolution of genes across many different species groups as well as the co-introgression of genes within species.
-See our projects and tools here.
+We embrace open science and try to make any of our datasets/analyses as useful for others as possible.
+See our projects page for links to those projects.

 {%
   include button.html